YoGift

 About Us

-YoGift - how it started
+YoGift – how we got started

 YoGift developed from a small group coming together during lockdown to catch up, check in on each other and keep in touch.
 We are largely West Yorkshire based and mostly, though not exclusively, yoga lovers so inevitably our catch ups turned to yoga and to reflecting on our practice, its origins in India and how the high levels of poverty in India were made worse by the after effects of the global pandemic.
 We reflected on how grateful we were to have found yoga and the importance it now had in our lives.
+The time and space given to us by ongoing lockdowns led us to think about what we could do to bring practical meaning to our gratitude.
+Over time that led us to create our own charity, YoGift, to raise money and support children in poverty in India.

 Our Team